Stay up to date on current News & Issues.

 The SRA municipal database has entries on 238 boroughs, towns and cities in Bucks, Chester, Delaware and Montgomery counties.
 It includes information relevant to the real estate industry — i.e., residential resale inspections and associated fees, sign regulations, rental property licensure, property tax rates, building codes and zoning, and other real estate-related local ordinances.

-The database is available to members and affiliates of our three shareholder Realtor® associations (listed below) and also to municipal officials.
+The database is available to members and affiliates of our two shareholder Realtor® associations (listed below) and also to municipal officials.

 How to use the database